rticommunity/connextdds-py/docs/source/participant.rst

     DOMAIN_ID = 0 # Could be anything, I just chose 0
     participant = dds.DomainParticipant(DOMAIN_ID)

-Optionally, you can also create a participant using a with statement so it gets deleted when the block ends.
+Optionally, you can also create a participant using a :code:`with` statement so it gets deleted when the block ends.

 .. code-block:: python